Jeremiah Chapter 3

 “Thou art the guide of my youth”: Or, “hast been”: I acknowledge God’s favors I have received in times past, in spite of an aggravation of my sin; reject me not, but receive me graciously into Thy favor; see Hosea 14:2.
 The Targum interprets the words as a prayer: “wilt thou not from this time pray before me, saying, Thou art my Lord, my Redeemer, which art of old?”
 Or else they point to them their duty, what they ought to do from here on.
 That seeing the Lord had withheld from them the former and latter rain for their idolatry, it compelled them to return to Him by repentance.
 And to call upon Him, who had been their Father and their guide in time past, to have mercy on them, and avert His judgments from them.

 This cry is from the sinner to the Father.
 Fathers are more forgiving than husbands.
 Perhaps this is why He is addressed as “Father” here.
 Israel was the family of Jacob, while they dwelt in Egypt.
 They became the nation of Israel on the journey to the Promised Land.
-God had given His law to the Israel nation when they were just formed.
+God had given His law to the nation of Israel when they were just formed.
 He was their Guide, and their Instructor in righteousness.
 They have wandered, but perhaps if they repent, God will take them back.
 They should appeal to Him as a child would to a father.

 Jeremiah 3:5 “Will he reserve [his anger] for ever? will he keep [it] to the end?
 Behold, thou hast spoken and done evil things as thou couldest.”